Russia to send nuclear submarines to southern seas

 Russia’s land-launched Intercontinental Ballistic Missiles (ICBMs) would fly over the northern part of the globe, as would those fired from submarines in the northern hemisphere.

-Both the Borei-class submarines and the Bulava ballistic missiles they carry were designed in the 1990s, when the science and defence industries were severely underfunded.
+Both the Borei-class submarines and the Bulava ballistic missiles they carry were designed in the 1990s, when the science and defense industries were severely underfunded.

-Russia sees the Bulava as the backbone of its future nuclear deterrence, but the programme has been set back by several botched launches over the past few years.
-(Editing by Sonya Hepinstall)
+Russia sees the Bulava as the backbone of its future nuclear deterrence, but the program has been set back by several botched launches over the past few years.